alexreinert/piVCCU/docs/setup/armbian.md

 * Armbian
 * At least kernel 4.4 (Mainline is prefered)
-* The HM-MOD-RPI-PCB only works on supported platforms
+* The HM-MOD-RPI-PCB and the RPI-RF-MOD are only working on supported platforms

 ### Installation
 0. Create full backup of your SD card